 · How do we protect data and systemic integrity?

 · How do we assess responsibility for unintended consequences and adverse outcomes?

 · How do we ensure fairness for individuals and companies in environments driven by AI?

 Commissioner Stein brings a profound knowledge of the distinct challenges and opportunities facing the capital markets.
 Appointed by President Barack Obama in 2013 and confirmed unanimously by the U.S. Senate, Stein served as a commissioner at the Securities and Exchange Commission (SEC) for five years, advocating for sweeping changes to the Commission’s rules and practices for the digital age.
-During her tenure, she focused on identifying ways to enhance securities market structure to promote efficiency and resiliency.
-She now serves as the AI & Capital Markets Initiative’s Director.
+During her tenure, she focused on identifying ways to enhance the securities market structure to promote efficiency and resiliency.
+She now serves as the AI, Data & Capital Markets Initiative’s Director.